Glider crashes into roof of home in Connecticut

 The accident happened at about 4 p.m. at a home on Golden Hill Avenue in Danbury.

-Mayor Mark Boughton said the glider was attempting to land at Danbury Airport when it lost control and crashed into the home.
+The 2016 Alisport Silent 2 Electro glider out of Danbury Municipal Airport lost power and had to make an emergency landing which took it into the home's roof, according to the Danbury Fire Department.

-The operator was ok but was taken to the hospital for observation, said Boughton.
+The pilot suffered minor injuries and was taken to Danbury Hospital Center.
 No one else was on board.

 The FAA and National Transportation Safety Board are investigating the accident.